-The northern most inhabited place of India , bordering Tibet on the east and Afghanistan in the North West frontier, Ladakh occupies most part of the big state of Jammu and Kashmir .
+The northernmost inhabited place of India, bordering Tibet on the east and Afghanistan in the northwest frontier, Ladakh occupies most of the big state of Jammu and Kashmir.
 This vast area is surrounded by two mighty mountain ranges, the Karakoram in the north and the Himalayas in the south.
-Owing to the altitude, ranging from 9,000 feet to 25,170 feet, the region experiences chilly weather throughout the year with a respite of two months when the maximum temperature reaches 25 degree centigrade.
-It is the coldest inhabited area in India .
+Owing to the altitude, ranging from 9,000 feet to 25,170 feet, the region experiences chilly weather throughout the year with a respite of two months when the maximum temperature reaches 25 degrees centigrade.
+It is the coldest inhabited area in India.

 Ladakh..
 The cold desert.
-The land where snow sun and silence prevail and time seems to stand still.
-Lands abound with majestic mountains; set in spectacular environment is Ladakh.
+The land where snow sun and silence prevail and time seem to stand still.
+Lands abound with majestic mountains; set in the spectacular environment in Ladakh.
 The land, where human bows to the bounty of natural beauty and rigidity, at the same time.
-The vast mountain ranges, the clear blue sky and the Indus River flowing by.
+The vast mountain ranges, the clear blue sky, and the Indus River flowing by.
 A mixture of Buddhism and Islam, with monasteries and festivities, the people of Ladakh are equally tough, just as the climatic conditions and the mountainous terrain.

 Ladakh is the abode of the rare Kiang & highland Yak and once was on the famous Silk route from Xin Jiang to West Asia and the plain lands of India .

 What we see today is the land which has been uplifted by the tectonic movements by the process of erosion due to wind and water.
 In geological terms, it is a relatively young land, formed just a few million years ago.

 Here the people pray for Sun and not for rains for their daily source of water.
 As the sun shines, the snow on the glaciers melt flowing in streams and later taking the shape of rivers.